russmckendrick/blog/content/posts/2014-11-02_installing-docker-1.3.x-on-centos-7/index.md

 ```
 {{< /terminal >}}

-This should do until CentOS manage to catch-up with the latest Docker releases, which shouldn’t be too long hopefully ….
+This should do until CentOS manage to catch-up with the latest Docker releases, which shouldn’t be too long hopefully.

-{{< twitter user=russmckendrick id=521815263163863040 >}}